 - Coleman v.
 Brown/Plata v.
 Brown: In a landmark decision, the United States Supreme Court ruled that overcrowding in California’s prisons resulted in cruel and unusual punishment in violation of the Eighth Amendment to the U.S. Constitution.
 The Court affirmed a January 2010 order issued by a three-judge federal court after an extensive trial directing California officials to reduce the State’s severe prison overcrowding down to 137.5% of design capacity.
 The order was issued after the judges found that overcrowding is the primary cause of ongoing unconstitutional conditions in California’s prisons, such as the system’s inability to provide minimally adequate medical and mental health care for prisoners.
 Brown v.
 Plata, 131 S. Ct.
 1910 (2011).

 - Coleman v.
-Brown: RBGG represents a class of the more than 30,000 men and women in California’s prison system with serious mental illness.
+Newsom: RBGG represents a class of the more than 38,000 men and women in California’s prison system with serious mental illness.
 After a contested trial, the district court held that the prison mental health delivery system violates the Eighth Amendment and ordered systemwide injunctive relief.
 See Coleman v.
 Wilson, 912 F. Supp.
 1282 (E.D.
 Cal.
 1995).
 The court determined that the constitutional violations remain ongoing in 2013 after the State attempted to terminate the injunction.
 See Coleman v.
 Brown, 938 F. Supp.
 2d 955 (E.D.
 Cal.
 2013).
-Through hard-fought litigation over the last two decades, RBGG has secured a number of significant systemic changes on behalf of the class, including, most recently, reforms to policies and practices regarding the use of force against prisoners with mental illness, as well as the overuse and misuse of solitary confinement.
+Through hard-fought litigation over the last two decades, RBGG has secured a number of significant systemic changes on behalf of the class, including reforms to policies and practices regarding the use of force against prisoners with mental illness, as well as the overuse and misuse of solitary confinement.
 See Coleman v.
 Brown, 28 F. Supp.
 3d 1068 (E.D.
 Cal.
 2014).
-RBGG also recently secured an order requiring the State to provide emergency access to inpatient psychiatric hospitalization, which was affirmed on appeal by the Ninth Circuit in an unpublished decision.
+On November 28, 2018, the Ninth Circuit issued two unanimous rulings affirming lower court decisions on behalf of the class.
+The Court dismissed the State’s appeal of an April 2017 order because the district court had not granted or modified an injunction under 28 U.S.C. § 1292(a)(1) in requiring the State to comply with prior orders to transfer class members to inpatient care in a timely fashion, nor had it issued a final order pursuant to 28 U.S.C. § 1291 because contempt proceedings remained ongoing.
+See Coleman v.
+Brown, 743 Fed.
+Appx.
+875 (9th Cir.
+2018).
+The Court separately upheld a October 2017 order on the merits, ruling that district court complied with the Constitution and the Prison Litigation Reform Act in holding the State to its twenty-four hour timeframe to transfer patients in mental health crisis to licensed hospital settings, as longer waits “create ‘a substantial risk of serious harm’” in violation of the Eighth Amendment.
+Coleman v.
+Brown, 756 Fed.
+Appx.
+677 (9th Cir.
+2018) (quoting Farmer v.
+Brennan, 511 U.S. 825, 828 (1994)).
+These appellate victories ensure timely access to critically needed psychiatric inpatient hospitalization for the members of the Coleman class, and the State’s compliance with the inpatient transfer timelines has dramatically improved in the wake of the rulings.
 For more information see Coleman v.
 Brown: Court Orders, Reports, Photos, Expert Declarations and Media Coverage.

 - Valdivia v.
 Davis: RBGG secured a permanent injunction against the State based on a federal court’s finding that delays in its parole revocation process violated due process protections.
 The State agreed to improve the timeliness of parole revocation proceedings, to provide probable cause hearings, and to appoint attorneys to represent all parolees facing revocation proceedings, among other fundamental due process protections.
 See Valdivia v.
 Davis, 206 F. Supp.
 2d 1068 (2002).
 The injunction remained in place until 2013, when parole revocation proceedings were turned over to the county courts by statute.